-As per schedule, the fourth and last meeting of the steering committee of the Sustainable Recycling Industries (
+As per schedule, the fourth meeting of the steering committee of the Sustainable Recycling Industries (

 Other objectives are to confer the pilot project for collection scheme; the media and customer experience plan, the current existing challenges of the project as well as the support provided form the different stakeholders.
 The meeting also aimed at getting the support of the Egyptian Parliament in lobbying for a legislative framework whereby formal e-waste management is institutionalized and sustained.